-Two of GEO 240, GEO 301, GEO 302, GEO 303 or GEO 304 may be substituted for one of the three courses with permission of the department.
-Geology courses from the Duke Marine Program may substitute for some courses with consent of the department.
+Two two-credit courses (e.g., GEO 240, GEO 380) may be substituted for one of the three courses with permission of the department.
+Geology courses from study-abroad programs may substitute for some courses with consent of the department.
 Students are urged to consult the department chairperson in planning a minor program in Geology.